ibrahem50/Lyrics-Search-App/README.md

 # Lyrics-Search-App
-App that show the top 10 tracks and we can use to search song lyrics using ReactJs, Hooks, and Musixmatch public API.
+App that show the top 10 tracks and use to search song lyrics using ReactJs, Hooks, and Musixmatch public API.

 # Getting Started with Create React App